jmaldon1/WorldOfParkour/README.wowace.md

 ## Importing a Course

-Press the `All Courses` tab and paste the course string into the `Import course` input box.
+Press the `Your Courses` tab and paste the course string into the `Import course` input box.

 ![course import](https://media.forgecdn.net/attachments/342/595/import_course_share.png "Course Import")